 Mesenchymal Stem Cell Therapy for Cartilage Regeneration

 Some background information is needed to evaluate the long-term safety and efficacy of mesenchymal stem cell (UC-MSC) treatments for osteoarthritis (OA).
 UC-MSC cells can be easily obtained in several areas, including bone marrow, peripheral blood, cord tissue, placental tissue, and Wharton’s jelly.
 When properly extracted, they are considered safe and do not prevent future treatments if needed.
 The isolated UC-MSC stem cells are cultured for 7-10 days at our stem cell lab in Bangkok before they are injected back into the joints affected by OA.
-This process can be started before patient arrival so that treatment can begin on Day 1.
+This process can begin before patient arrival, allowing treatment to begin on Day 1.

 Stem Cell Delivery Methods

 For patients with moderate multi-level disc degeneration, multiple sessions of clinical grade expanded UC-MSC+ Mesenchymal Cells will be used along with our proprietary mix of growth factors that can include Transforming Growth Factor-beta (TGF-β), Fibroblast Growth Factors (FGF), Platelet-Derived Growth Factors (PDGF), Bone Morphogenetic Proteins (BMPs), Insulin-like Growth Factor-1 (IGF-1), Vascular Endothelial Growth Factors (VEGF), Connective Tissue Growth Factors (CTGF), Epidermal Growth Factors (EGF), and Nerve Growth Factors (NGF).
-The isolated cells and growth factors are delivered via intravenous drips, direct local injections, intradiscal injections, intrathecal injections, fluoroscopy-guided stem cell delivery (in a hospital setting only), or a combination of different delivery methods to achieve the best results.
+Isolated cells and growth factors are delivered via intravenous infusion, direct local injection, intradiscal injection, intrathecal injection, fluoroscopy-guided stem cell delivery (in a hospital setting only), or a combination of these methods to achieve optimal results.

 What are the disadvantages of using stem cells to treat Arthritis?